maurolaurenzi/python-selenium-automation/README.md

 - The number of images to scrape can be changed by modifying the `num_images` variable in the script.

-# Second Case - Proper.AI Contact Form Testing
+# Second Case - Contact Form Testing

-This codebase contains test cases for Proper.AI's contact form using Python and Selenium.
+This codebase contains test cases for a website's contact form using Python and Selenium.

 ## Dependencies

 In order to run this code, you will need to have the following dependencies installed:

-- Python 3
+- Python 3.x
-- pip
+- pip (Python package installer)
-- Selenium (`pip install selenium`)
+- Selenium (`pip3 install selenium`)
-- pytest (`pip install pytest`)
+- pytest (`pip3 install pytest`)
+- ChromeDriver

 The installation process for these dependencies was already described in the first case section.